top of page

 The Bay Area Air Quality District (BAAQMD) took the lead among the state’s regional air quality boards in designing the first pilot program under this authorization.
 A few pilot applications were accepted in late 2020.
 The program then fully rolled out in January 2021.

-The South Coast Air Quality Management District (SCAQMD) has now begun the program.
-As of March 2023, however, It is not yet indicated on their website.
-Register for the car-sharing & public transportation mobility option, then ask your case manager for the ebikes option.
-If you receive resistance, contact us below and we will put you in touch with someone who can help you navigate the process.
+If you are in the South Coast area and interested, register for the car-sharing & public transportation mobility option, then ask your case manager for the ebikes option.
+If you receive resistance, contact us below and we will put you in touch with someone who has obtained an ebike through the program and can help you navigate the process.

 bottom of page